NYSSB End-of-Year Data Form

 - Multiracial; and

-Q: Why does the end of year data form ask if the student is a graduating senior?
-Why is the only option for this column “Yes”?
+Q: Why does the end of year data form ask in which month in the current year the student will graduate?

 Q: Why does the end of year data form ask if the student is 21 years of age or less at the time of graduation?